Last Updated on

 This may have been true a few years back, but with the progress and popularity of Ubud, you now need to slightly get out of Ubud’s centre to enjoy the Indonesian vibe that has made its reputation.
 As a friend who’s now a local resident notes, you don’t want to come to Ubud to stare at a wall.
 Ubud is surrounded by beautiful rice paddies and fields but many of the villas and lodging in the village center offer lush gardens but no view of rice fields whatsoever.

-Ubud Bali, centrally located on this magical Indonesian island, is considered the cultural centre of the country with many Hindu temples, artist and yoga retreats calling it home.
+Ubud Bali, centrally located on this magical Indonesian island, is considered the cultural centre of the country with many Hindu temples, artist and yoga retreat calling it home.
 And many of us dream of staying in a villa with a private pool but for some of us, often fantasies and expectations don’t quite mesh with the reality of long-term travel

 But before you start scouring the web for a place to stay, let me share with you the best lodging option which offers reasonably priced bungalows with pool and rice paddies views.